-This group undertakes basic and applied research concerning the role of microorganisms in the digestive tract, and strives to apply current knowledge to the formulation of strategies for optimal utilization of feed resources and the prevention of digestive disorders in animals and humans.
+The GIMB Section investigates the role of microorganisms in the digestive tract, the formulation of strategies for optimal utilization of feed resources and the prevention of digestive disorders in animals and humans.

-To utilize these organisms as probiotics in animals, as for example, rumen fermentation enhancers and detoxification inoculants
+To utilize these organisms as probiotics in animals, for example, rumen fermentation enhancers and detoxification inoculants.

 Biotechnological application of rumen organisms in order to alleviate acidosis in high-yield dairy cows.
-Through the use of molecular biology, a genetic probe has been developed which makes it possible to detect specific rumen bacteria in mixed rumen bacterial populations.
+Using molecular biology, a genetic probe has been developed that makes it possible to detect specific rumen bacteria in mixed rumen bacterial populations.
 The organisms can thus be traced during in vivo trials in order to determine the dose size and frequency required of the organism per animal, in order to alleviate lactic acidosis.

 Phytomedicine and Natural Products Research, focus on high valued plants, microorganisms (bacteria, Actinomycetes, fungi) and animals, which could be medicinal, aromatic or economical.
 It includes the extraction, isolation, purification and structural elucidation of bioactive compounds and essential oils from plants/microorganisms that have been implicated in folklore medicine.
 The activities involve biological testing of plant/microbial extracts and, ultimately, their clinical validations.
 We focus on well-defined plant/microbial extracts which are used for management of infectious diseases.